 Double glazing makes rooms feel warmer, cuts draughts and saves energy, halving the amount of heat lost through windows.
 Try to avoid double glazing using PVC, as PVC is a toxic carcinogen being phased out in other European countries but still widely used in Britain.
 The greenest alternatives are Iplus double glazing units and the ecoplus system, designed and built with the environment in mind, from Green Building Store.
 The Energy Saving Trust has a searchable database of products, including windows, which bear the ‘Energy Saving Recommended’ logo.
 For cheap but not long-lasting window insulation you can buy plastic film to put over windows, from many DIY shops.
 The Window Suppliers website has a directory of installers of replacement windows, doors and conservatories, but does not provide information about the individual companies.

 Loft insulation alone cuts down energy usage (and heating bills) by 20%.
 For loft or wall insulation Warmcel 100% recycled newspaper insulation, non-toxic and recyclable, can be used instead of fibreglass.
-Ask your loft insulation installer to use it, or it is available direct from Green Building Store, the Centre for Alternative Technology Green Shop (under Building Products) and some other green building suppliers.
+Ask your loft insulation installer to use it, or it is available direct from Green Building Store.
 Another alternative is Thermafleece, a natural insulation material using the blended wool of British hill sheep developed by Second Nature UK Ltd who claim it is completely safe to handle, fire resistant, has a life expectancy of more than 50 years and is recyclable.

 Newer houses are likely to have cavity wall insulation, as there are Building Regulations which determine how much heat can be lost through the fabric of a house, but in older ones cavity wall insulation can help.
 Another alternative is to line the inside of outside walls with insulation board, but this will reduce the size of the room by the thickness of the board (about 40mm) and is best done when redecorating.